 Tom Brady is able to keep his stress at a level that fuels his fire as opposed to interfering with his game.
 If you watch tape from the third quarter of the super bowl last year, Brady is focused, calm, cool and collected.

 Tom Brady is able to effectively regulate his emotional experiences so they facilitate rather than hinder his success as a quarterback.

-It will be hard to look myself in that mirror again as I walk out my door tomorrow morning.
+It will be hard to look at myself in that mirror again as I walk out my door tomorrow morning.
 It’s painful to have to acknowledge Tom Brady’s strengths—whether they are his athletic or psychological strengths.
 While I’ll still be the one yelling for Tom Brady to fail when he plays my Redskins, I’ll also be the one thinking to myself, ‘gee, I sure wish I had more of his strengths.’